agiachris/ucsf-query/README.md

 # ucsf-query

 This repository implements a simple python script to query the [UCSF Truth Tobacco Industry Documents Archive](https://www.industrydocuments.ucsf.edu/tobacco/).
 It will download all PDFs that match the search query.

+Correspondence with [Christopher Agia](https://www.chrisagia.com/): `cagia@cs.stanford.edu`.

 ## Setup